All Conditions

 Brain Injury & Concussion Recovery

 Brain injuries and concussions can cause a wide range of vision problems.
-Because the pathways in the brain have been disrupted, the patient can experience blurred vision, sensitivity to light, dizziness, double vision, problems focusing, among other things.
-While the eyes have the ability to see clearly, the brain has a difficult time processing due to the trauma.
+Because the pathways in the brain have been disrupted, the patient can experience blurred vision, sensitivity to light, dizziness, double vision, and problems focusing, among other things.
+While the eyes have the ability to see clearly, the brain has a difficult time processing due to trauma.
+Neuro-rehabilitation, vision training, and prism lenses are effective treatments for the visual symptoms of head injuries and concussions.

 Diabetic Eye Care